 Most of that energy goes to industry and transportation, but Illinois residents use a lot of that energy, too.
 In fact, Illinois houses use more natural gas to heat their homes than all of the state’s power plants (15).

 (That’s just one more reason to ensure your house is as efficient as possible!)

 Absolutely.
 What most people don’t realize is that energy-efficiency issues are the root of most of your home comfort issues.
 When you take the steps to make your home more energy efficient, you not only reduce your energy consumption (and energy bill) but you also make your home way more comfortable and livable.
 It’s a win all around.

 Get an energy-efficient Chicago home—without breaking the bank

-If you live in Chicagoland, you could be eligible to get professional home-efficiency upgrades—such as air-sealing, insulation, and heat pump installation—at NO upfront cost.
+If you live in Chicagoland, you could be eligible to get professional home-efficiency upgrades—such as air-sealing, insulation, and heat pump installation—at NO upfront cost (if you choose!).

 If I don’t have to spend any extra money to get a huge improvement to my home, it’s just a no-brainer at that point.— Scott R., Sealed Customer

 The great thing about working with Sealed is that it’s zero stress.
 We’ll make sure you get the upgrades you need, ensure the right local experts are hired, and direct the project every step of the way.